HBDPG-2/hbdpg-2.github.io/README.md

 ## Usage

-To generate a password, you must use two passphrases that are at least 8 characters long. **Use strong passphrases** to make brute-force attacks more difficult.
+To generate a password, you must use two passphrases that are at least 8 characters long. **Use two different strong passphrases** to make brute-force attacks more difficult.
 You can also use "[Settings](#settings)" to enhance security and castomize your result.

 Generation is resource-intensive process that takes up to 15 seconds on average, but on some low-performance devices it can take a few minutes.